Mycology-Microbiology-Center/GSMc/README.md

 ## Acknowledgements

-This bulk of this work was supported by the Estonian Science Foundation (grants PRG632, MOBTP198) and Norway-Baltic financial mechanism (grant EMP442).
+The bulk of this work was supported by the Estonian Science Foundation (grants PRG632, PSG136, MOBTP198, PUT1170), Norway-Baltic financial mechanism (grant EMP442) and Novo Nordisk Fonden (Silva Nova).

 ## Contact